FFmpeg/FFV1/ffv1.md

 ## Line

-A `Line` is a list of the sample differences (relative to the predictor) of primary color components.
-The pseudo-code below describes the contents of the `Line`.
+A Line is a list of the sample differences (relative to the predictor) of primary color components.
+The pseudo-code below describes the contents of the Line.

 ```c
 pseudo-code                                                   | type